punk-security/duodo/README.md

 # Duodo
 Duo push notification spammer for testing MFA auth fatigue
+- elaborate, what it does and what problem it solves
+- test users to see how many would accept an unsolicited duo prompt

 ## Intro
 This script can be used to create a customisable "push" campaign for the Duo MFA app.
 You can customise: